agfianf/agfianf.github.io/docs/blog/posts/fastapi/001-fastapi-red-metrics.md

 ```

 For short, the service expose endpoint `GET /metrics` and prometheus side will have configuration to scrape the endpoint every 15 seconds, and then grafana will query the prometheus every 5-30 seconds and you can see the metrics on the grafana dashboard.
+So the latency is around 15-45 seconds from new metric to dashboard.

+For more details what inside the prometheus and grafana, please see the sequence diagram below:

 ??? abstract "More Details"
     ### Sequence Diagram